-With Questrade, all Canadian and U.S. listed ETFs can be purchased commission free.
+With Questrade, all Canadian and U.S. listed ETFs can be purchased commission-free.
 The only other online brokerage with the same offer is Virtual Brokers.
-A couple others offer no-fee commissions, but only when large blocks of ETFs are purchased.
+A couple of others offer no-fee commissions, but only when large blocks of ETFs are purchased.

 It should be noted that there is a commission fee when you sell ETFs through Questrade, which may be of less importance if you are maintaining a long term, buy-and-hold strategy.

 That said, it is something to keep in mind when building your investment plan.